Skip to main content

 Observing your cluster and apps

 Monitoring and observability are key components of running applications in production.
-With AKS Automatic, you get a lot of monitoring and observability features enabled out-of-the-box.
-You experienced some of these features when you used ran queries to look for error logs in the application.
+AKS Automatic provides many monitoring and observability features out-of-the-box.
 Let's take a closer look at how you can monitor and observe your application and cluster.

-At the start of the workshop, you set up the AKS Automatic cluster and integrated it with Azure Log Analytics Workspace for logging, Azure Monitor Managed Workspace for metrics collection, and Azure Managed Grafana for data visualization.
+At the start of the workshop, you integrated the AKS Automatic cluster with Azure Log Analytics Workspace for logging and Azure Monitor Managed Workspace for metrics collection.
+AKS also provides built-in Grafana dashboards for data visualization.

 Now, you can also enable the Azure Monitor Application Insights for AKS feature to automatically instrument your applications with Azure Application Insights.